apollographql/router/.changesets/config_simon_router_version_in_cache_key.md

-### Distributed query plan cache keys include the Router version number ([PR #6406](https://github.com/apollographql/router/pull/6406))
+### Add version number to distributed query plan cache keys ([PR #6406](https://github.com/apollographql/router/pull/6406))

-More often than not, an Apollo Router release may contain changes that affect what query plans are generated or how they’re represented.
-To avoid using outdated entries from distributed cache, the cache key includes a counter that was manually incremented with relevant data structure or algorithm changes.
-Instead the cache key now includes the Router version number, so that different versions will always use separate cache entries.
+The router now includes its version number in the cache keys of distributed cache entries.
+Given that a new router release may change how query plans are generated or represented, including the router version in a cache key enables the router to use separate cache entries for different versions.

-If you have enabled [Distributed query plan caching](https://www.apollographql.com/docs/router/configuration/distributed-caching/#distributed-query-plan-caching), starting with this release and going forward you should anticipate additional cache regeneration cost when updating between any Router versions.
+If you have enabled [distributed query plan caching](https://www.apollographql.com/docs/router/configuration/distributed-caching/#distributed-query-plan-caching), expect additional processing for your cache to update for this router release.

 By [@SimonSapin](https://github.com/SimonSapin) in https://github.com/apollographql/router/pull/6406